sanmenghani/Sales_Insights_Report/README.md

-# Sales_Insights_Report
+# Company Sales Insights
-Sales Insights Data Set analysis and report
+Sales Insights from sales dataset.
+Conducted analysis using MySQL to query and clean data.
+Then used PowerBI to transform and create a dashboard of the data.